ibm-cloud-docs/vmwaresolutions/vmonic/at-events.md

 {: caption="Table 1.
 Description of actions that generate VMware Solutions Shared events" caption-side="top"}

-## Tracking vCenter Server instance management events
+## Events for vCenter Server instance management
 {: #at-events-instance-mgmt}

-When you manage user accounts, instances, clusters, and services in {{site.data.keyword.vmwaresolutions_short}}, an event is generated and sent to a global domain or to an instance of the service in the location where the service is provisioned.
-For more information, see [Monitoring global and location-based events](/docs/Activity-Tracker-with-LogDNA?topic=logdnaat-monitor_events#mon_def_event_type).
+When you manage user accounts, instances, clusters, and services in {{site.data.keyword.vmwaresolutions_short}}, an event is generated.

 The following table provides the actions that generate and send management events to Activity Tracker.